 As I reevaluate what I wish to achieve moving forward with this profession, I feel it is important to take some time to reflect and remember why I got into teaching in the first place.
 I’ve found that one’s answer to this post’s titular question can be as diverse as my students.

 I welcome readers to join us at educationrickshaw.com in contemplating this question over the next few months in a series called “Why would anyone want to become a teacher?”.
-We will explore through real interviews the diverse perspectives of future teachers, newly qualified teachers, and veteran teachers, and ask them the all-important question: Why did you become a teacher?
+We will explore through real interviews the diverse perspectives of future teachers, newly qualified teachers, veteran teachers, and even substitute teachers, and ask them the all-important question: Why did you become a teacher?

 Interview 1: Student teacher